 The policy and campaigns team works toward that aim by engaging with the government, the NHS, our royal college partners and others.

 Given our mission, and the complexity of health and healthcare, we could work on an almost infinite number of issues.
 But in order to be effective, we need to focus on the key challenges.

 Our key work is explained below, and by looking at our news page, blogs and consultation responses, you can find out more about what we are currently working on.
 Our members are key to this work and we have various ways of gathering their views.
-They include our annual census, our regular surveys on issues such as the impact of COVID-19, and being involved in our committees.
-They can also contact us via email@example.com about anything that they are currently facing or considering.
+They include our annual census, other regular surveys, and being involved in our committees.
+Members can also contact us via firstname.lastname@example.org about anything that they are currently facing or considering.

 Our influencing priorities

 We use our knowledge of current developments in health and care, our members' knowledge and expertise, and our relationships with key partners to decide our influencing priorities.
 We keep them under constant review, shifting our focus as necessary.
 The RCP priorities are being refreshed for 2022-2026.

 Make sure the UK has a multiprofessional medical workforce that meets the needs of patients